-My focus areas are Data Science and Digital Humanities.
+My research focuses on Human-Computer Interaction and Trust in Machine Learning.
 I studied Digital Media, Human-Computer Interaction, and Machine Learning in Bremen, Buffalo, Stockholm, Helsinki, and Amsterdam.

 Generating captions without looking beyond objects (2016)